What is 2SLGBTQI+?

 - Find or create your own sacred places to meditate, worship, or cleanse your spirit

-Remember that everyone has a right to explore their spirituality, and no matter what religion you practice, no one has all the “right” answers.
+Remember that everyone has a right to explore their spirituality; no matter what religion you practice, no one has all the “right” answers.

 If you want to be a supportive friend and ally, the best thing you can do is create a safe space for others to explore their beliefs if they want to.
 Being an attentive and non-judgemental listener can go a long way in providing a safe space for a friend to express how they feel.

-If you think the way you’ve been taught your religion prevents you from being a supportive friend, then try to research and learn different perspectives.
-This toolkit for youth who want to navigate queerness and faith by the Youth Project is a good place to start.
+If you think the way you understand your religion prevents you from being a supportive friend, then try to research and learn different perspectives.
+This toolkit for supporting 2SLGBTQIA+ pals by the Youth Project is a great place to start.